 A parabola is a U-shaped symmetrical curve.
-Its main property is that every point lying on a parabola equidistant from both a certain point, called the focus of a parabola, and a line, called its directrix.
+Its main property is that every point lying on the parabola is equidistant from both a certain point, called the focus of a parabola, and a line, called its directrix.
 It is also the curve that corresponds to quadratic equations.

 The axis of symmetry of a parabola is always perpendicular to the directrix and goes through the focus point.
 The vertex of a parabola is the point at which the parabola makes its sharpest turn; it lies halfway between the focus and the directrix.

 A real-life example of a parabola is the path traced by an object in projectile motion.

 The standard form of a quadratic equation is y = ax² + bx + c.
-You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola - the vertex and the focus.
+You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola – its vertex and focus.

-The equation of a parabola in the vertex form is y = a(x - h)² + k, where:
+The parabola equation in its vertex form is y = a(x - h)² + k, where: